imperodesign/generator-impero/README.md

 ### Legacy Browsers

 During setup you will be asked for your targeted browser support.
 "Modern" is defined as the latest versions of Chrome, Firefox, Edge, and Safari.
-"Legacy" is defined as IE9+
+"Legacy" is summarily defined as IE9+.

 The following JS polyfills are included in legacy builds: